Chadli Bendjedid: Ascent to presidency

 Bendjedid was minister of defense from November 1978 to February 1979 and became president following the death of Boumédiènne.
 Bendjedid was a compromise candidate who came to power after the party leadership and presidency was contested at the fourth FLN congress held on 27 - 31 January 1979.
 The most likely to succeed Boumediene were Mohammad Salah Yahiaoui and Abdelaziz Bouteflika.
 The latter had served as a foreign secretary at the United Nations for sixteen years.
-He was a prominent member of the Oujda clan and regarded as a pro-Western liberal.
+He was a prominent member of the Oujda group and regarded as a pro-Western liberal.
 Yahiaoui was closely affiliated with the communists, permitting the Parti de l'Avant-Garde Socialiste (PAGS) to acquire jurisdiction over the mass trade union and youth organizations.

 In office, Bendjedid reduced the state's role in the economy and eased government surveillance of citizens.
 In the late 1980s, with the economy failing due to rapidly falling oil prices, tension rose between elements of the regime who supported Bendjedid's economic liberalization policies, and those who wanted a return to the statist model.
 In October 1988, youth marches protesting the regime's austerity policies and shouting slogans against Bendjedid, evolved into massive rioting now known as the 1988 October Riots which spread to Oran, Annaba and other cities; the military's brutal suppression of the rioters left several hundred dead.
 Perhaps as a political survival strategy, Bendjedid then called for and began to implement a transition towards multi-party democracy.
-However, in 1991 the military intervened to stop elections from bringing the Islamist Front Islamique du Salut (FIS) to power, forcing Bendjedid out of office and sparking a long and bloody Algerian Civil War.
+However, in 1992 the military intervened to stop elections from bringing the Islamist Front Islamique du Salut (FIS) to power, forcing Bendjedid out of office and sparking a long and bloody Algerian Civil War.